stadium-software/utils-delete-from-objects-array-by-value/README.md

-# Delete by property value
+# Delete Object by property value

 A script to remove an item from a List of objects by the value or a property